Objective Quality Assessment of Point Clouds Using Multi-scale Implicit Structural Similarity

 We compare the average running times across four datasets on an Intel Core i7-8809G CPU @3.10GHz.
-As shown in Fig. \ref{runningtime}, our method achieves superior efficiency, surpassed only by FRSVR.
-This speed advantage stems from the proposed implicit feature representation, which eliminates the computationally expensive point-to-point matching process.
-Furthermore, the pre-computed features of the reference point cloud can be reused across different distortion types, avoiding redundant computation.
-Conversely, GraphSIM and MS-GraphSIM incur high costs due to keypoint sampling and graph construction, while MS-PSSIM is burdened by high-dimensional multi-scale processing.
-Although simple single-scale metrics like p2p remain computationally light, our method offers a better trade-off between processing speed and multi-scale performance, making it highly suitable for large-scale PCQA.
+As shown in Fig. \ref{runningtime}, our method achieves superior efficiency, surpassed only by FRSVR. \ADDCZ{The efficiency of MS-ISSM comes from replacing global topological comparisons with local matrix operations.
+When the original point cloud has $N_{\rm{O}}$ points, the sampled reference point set has $N_{\rm{R}}$ points where $N_{\rm{R}} \ll N_{\rm{O}}$, and the local neighborhood size is set to 30.
+The algorithm processes the data in several steps.
+First, iterating points to build multi-scale voxel representations takes $\mathcal{O}(N_{\rm{O}})$ time.
+Next, building a KD-Tree for spatial partitioning requires $\mathcal{O}(N_{\rm{O}} \log N_{\rm{O}})$ operations, and finding nearest neighbors for the $N_{\rm{R}}$ reference points takes $\mathcal{O}(N_{\rm{R}} \log N_{\rm{O}})$ time.
+For the extraction of curvature features, calculating the local surface variations involves secondary constant-sized neighborhood searches and matrix decompositions within each patch, which securely bounds to an additional ${\mathcal O}({N_{\rm{R}}}\log {N_{\rm{O}}})$ time.
+Subsequently, solving constant-sized linear systems for local RBF fitting adds $\mathcal{O}(N_{\rm{R}})$ time, while processing feature vectors via the ResGrouped-MLP takes $\mathcal{O}(1)$ time.
+As summarized in Table \ref{tab:complexity}, the overall complexity is dominated by space partitioning and neighbor search.
+Since these operations are performed on both the original and distorted point clouds, the total time doubles but remains bounded by $\mathcal{O}(N_{\rm{O}} \log N_{\rm{O}})$.
+Graph-based metrics such as GraphSIM and MS-GraphSIM require graph construction or spectral decomposition, while MS-PSSIM and PointPCA are burdened by high-dimensional multi-scale processing in the point space.
+In contrast, MS-ISSM avoids global topology reconstruction; by restricting complex matrix calculations to highly downsampled reference points, it ensures the linearithmic efficiency shown in Fig. \ref{runningtime}.} Although simple single-scale metrics like p2p remain computationally light, our method offers a better trade-off between processing speed and multi-scale performance, making it highly suitable for large-scale PCQA.

-The synthesis of all test results indicates that the proposed MS-ISSM successfully aligns the distorted point cloud with the original using implicit structure by corresponding to the feature function coefficient.
-This alignment is important as it enhances the correspondence of features within point clouds, facilitating a more precise measurement of distortion.
-By improving feature correspondence, the MS-ISSM aligns and preserves point clouds' intrinsic geometric and topological attributes, which are critical for accurate distortion measurement.